Stay up-to-date

 Annual Public Meetings

-The 2022 meeting was be held on Thesday 1 March at All Stretton Village Hall.
+The 2023 meeting was held on Wednesday 15th March at All Stretton Village Hall.
 Minutes of the meeting can be downloaded from here (PDF)

 Privacy and GDPR Policy Statements

-Click HERE to download our Privacy and GDPR Policy statements (PDF).
+Click HERE to download our Privacy and GDPR Policy statement.

 Future Survey Activities